raspberrypilearning/fl-programming-robotics/docs/week-3/fl-progrobot-w3-step11.md

 1. Something that you liked about the new functionality of the robot
 2. How the documentation met or failed to meet the **guidelines** set out above

-Writing well-considered feedback will not only help the author of that website, but will also help you to consider how you can improve your own website.
+Writing well-considered feedback will not only help the author of that assignment, but will also help you to reflect on your own work too.

 ### Improving your robot